-Configures the imp004m for sampling
+Configures the imp for sampling

-Available on the imp004m only
+Only available on the imp004m and imp006

 The filter order between 0 and 5, where a value of 0 represents a ‘fast’ second-order filter, and values between 1 and 5 represent the corresponding filter order